Yumehito Imanari

-Yumehito Imanari (今成夢人, Imanari Yumehito) is a Japanese professional wrestler currently working for CyberFight.
-He appears on the Ganbare☆Pro-Wrestling (GanPro) brand under his real name, and on the DDT Pro-Wrestling brand as part of the Pheromones stable under the name Yumehito "Fantastic" Imanari (今成"ファンタスティック"夢人, Imanari "Fantasutikku" Yumehito).
+Yumehito Imanari (今成夢人, Imanari Yumehito) is a Japanese professional wrestler currently working for the CyberFight wrestling promotion.
+He has made appearances in Ganbare Pro-Wrestling (GanPro) under his real name, and in DDT Pro-Wrestling as part of the Pheromones stable under the name Yumehito "Fantastic" Imanari (今成"ファンタスティック"夢人, Imanari "Fantasutikku" Yumehito).

 Professional wrestling career

-Ganbare Pro (2013-present)
+Ganbare Pro Wrestling (2013–present)

-Imanari made his professional wrestling debut in DDT Pro-Wrestling in the Ganbare☆Pro-Wrestling (GanPro) branch of the company which hosted the No Cry, No Wrestle event from April 17, 2013, where he fell short to Osamu Namiguchi.
+Imanari made his professional wrestling debut on April 17, 2013 at No Cry, No Wrestle, an event hosted by Ganbare Pro-Wrestling, in a loss to Osamu Namiguchi.
 At Can You Celebrate? on September 29, 2018, he unsuccessfully challenged Keisuke Ishii for the Independent World Junior Heavyweight Championship.
+Imanari won the 2018 edition of the Ganbare Climax after defeating Shinichiro Tominaga in the finals of the tournament.

-Imanari often wrestled in unusual matches, such as a 13-on-1 handicap match which took place at Momoiro Kneel Kick on April 14, 2019, where he teamed up with Cherry, Gota Ihashi, Minoru Fujita, Moeka Haruhi and others to defeat Ken Ohka.
+Imanari has often wrestled in unusual matches, such as a 13-on-1 handicap match at Momoiro Kneel Kick on April 14, 2019, where he joined Cherry, Gota Ihashi, Minoru Fujita, Moeka Haruhi and several other wrestlers to defeat Ken Ohka.

 On May 3, 2022, Imanari defeated Tatsuhito Takaiwa to win the Spirit of Ganbare World Openweight Championship.

-DDT Pro-Wrestling (2013-present)
+DDT Pro-Wrestling (2013–present)

-Imanari seldom works for the bigger branch of the company.
-At Beer Garden Fight on August 2, 2018, Imanari competed in a 20-man falls count anywhere battle royal also involving Antonio Honda, Super Sasadango Machine, Danshoku Dieno, Yasu Urano, Yuki Ueno and others.
-At the 2020 edition of the Ganbare Climax, he scored the win by defeating Shinichiro Tominaga in the finals.
+Imanari has made a limited number of appearances in DDT Pro-Wrestling, the parent promotion of GanPro.
+At Beer Garden Fight on August 2, 2018, Imanari competed in a 20-man falls count anywhere battle royal alongside Antonio Honda, Super Sasadango Machine, Danshoku Dieno, Yasu Urano, Yuki Ueno and other wrestlers.

-He is known for competing in various of the promotion's signature events such as DDT Peter Pan, making his first appearance at Ryōgoku Peter Pan 2018 on October 21 where he participated in a Rumble rules match won by Nobuhiro Shimatani and also involving Gorgeous Matsuno, Shota, Tiger Mask and others.
-Another notable event where he competed is DDT Ultimate Party, making his only appearance at Ultimate Party 2019 on November 3 where he teamed up with Ken Ohka and Miss Mongol to face Takumi Tsukamoto, Yasu Urano and Takato Nakano and Damnation (Tetsuya Endo, Mad Paulie and Nobuhiro Shimatani) in a Three-way match for the UWA World Trios Championship.
-At CyberFight Festival 2021, a cross-over event promoted by CyberFight on June 6 in which all DDT, Pro Wrestling Noah and Tokyo Joshi Pro Wrestling companies took part, Imanari teamed up with Shuichiro Katsumura and Kouki Iwasaki to defeat Ken Ohka, Keisuke Ishii and Shota in a six-man tag team match.
+Imanari has also competed in some of the promotion's signature events, such as DDT Peter Pan; he made his first appearance at Ryōgoku Peter Pan 2018 on October 21, where he participated in a Rumble rules match alongside Gorgeous Matsuno, Shota, Tiger Mask, and the eventual winner Nobuhiro Shimatani.
+On November 3, 2019, Imanari made an appearance at Ultimate Party 2019 where he teamed up with Ken Ohka and Miss Mongol to face Takumi Tsukamoto, Yasu Urano and Takato Nakano and Damnation (Tetsuya Endo, Mad Paulie and Nobuhiro Shimatani) in a three-way match for the UWA World Trios Championship.
+At CyberFight Festival 2021, a cross-over event promoted by CyberFight in collaboration with DDT, Pro Wrestling Noah and Tokyo Joshi Pro Wrestling, Imanari teamed up with Shuichiro Katsumura and Kouki Iwasaki to defeat Ken Ohka, Keisuke Ishii and Shota in a six-man tag team match.
 In 2021, he formed the Pheremones stable with Danshoku "Dandy" Dieno & Yuki "Sexy" Iino.